winewei/nginx-google-oauth/README.md

 ### Blacklist/Whitelist

-For blacklist the site, not even reach oauth, use this nginx example:
+For blacklist the site, not even reaching oauth, use this nginx example:

 ```
     access_by_lua_file "/etc/nginx/lua/nginx-google-oauth/access.lua";